mattbierner/blog.mattbierner.com/_posts/2016-06-13-na-naa-na-na-na-na-naa-naa-naa-na.md

 Now let's dive a bit into the implementation.
 I'm going to focus more on the high-level considerations of the project, instead of code dumping or tutorializing or anything like that.
 [All the code is open source][source], so feel free to check it out, open issues, ask questions, or submit PRs.

-My goal was to capture controller input playing *Katamari Damacy* on a physical Playstation 2, without effecting the gameplay experience.
+My goal was to capture controller input playing *Katamari Damacy* on a physical Playstation 2, without affecting the gameplay experience.
 An emulator would be easier to work with, but less authentic and less interesting.
 And after a bit of trial and error, I was able to hack together something workable with an Arduino and a prayer.

 ## Physical Setup
-The Playstation 2 talks to it's controllers using a slightly modified [SPI protocol](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface_Bus).
+The Playstation 2 talks to its controllers using a slightly modified [SPI protocol](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface_Bus).
 So, by paralleling onto a few of the wires between the console and the controller, we can NSA the console to controller communications.

 While it is possible to hook onto the Playstation 2 controller connector pins, I found it easier to sacrifice a controller by cutting through its cord to expose nine tiny wires; a veritable *Royal Rainbow*.